 For Upper Hutt residents, a door to door free bus service operates on the last Tuesday of the month.
 Bookings can be made through (04) 526 7030.

-Use the link provided in the Resources & Links section to search the Akatarawa Cemetery database for genealogical enquiries and records of burials or contact the Sexton or Council Offices for further information.
+Use the link provided below to search the Akatarawa Cemetery database for genealogical enquiries and records of burials or contact the Sexton or Council Offices for further information.
 The Sexton is also able to provide advice on where people are buried, interments, reserve plots as well as responding to genealogy enquiries.

 Places of rest